skssmd/norm/docs/01-database-connections.md

 | **Sharding** | Multi-tenant, large scale | High | Very High |

 Choose the mode that best fits your application's needs and scale requirements.

+---

+## Next Steps

+- Learn about [Model Definition](./02-model-definition.md) for struct tags and field mapping
+- Explore [Table Registration](./03-table-registration.md) to assign tables to shards
+- See [Migrations](./04-migrations.md) for schema management